HEALERS PEER MENTORING AND SUPPORT GROUP

 Are you a student or practiciing therapist, counsellor, or healer looking for a peer, mentoring, support group?
-We are looking for students and practitioners interested in participating in our group so that we can learn from one another.
+We are inviting students and practitioners to participate in our group and learn from one another.

 This group provides support and development for students and practicing therapists, counselors, and healers who wish to reflect on the issues that arise in their practices.
 The principles that guide us include:

 - Personal awareness and reflection are vital aspects of the healing process; and

 - As practitioners we will benefit from developing our ability to separate our personal issues from those of our clients.

 When and where we meet: